1971

 À propos de cet audio

-The year 1971 was the one that changed Indian cricket forever.
-Accustomed to seeing a talented but erratic Indian team go from one defeat to another, a stunned cricketing world watched in astonishment as India first beat the West Indies in a Test series on their home turf and then emerged victorious over England - in England.
+1971 was the year that changed Indian cricket forever.
+Accustomed to seeing a talented but erratic Indian team go from one defeat to another, a stunned cricketing world watched in astonishment as India first beat the West Indies in a Test series on their home turf, and then emerged victorious over England-in England.
 Suddenly, the Indian team had become a force to reckon with.

-Fifty years later, this is a wonderful book with which to relive those glory days.
+Fifty years later, this is a wonderful book to relive those glory days with.